25 Small Living Room Ideas - Maximize Your Space

 Before tackling your square-foot challenged living room, we suggest you take a moment to take inventory of your space.
 It’s important to determine if you are currently using every inch of your small space to its fullest potential.

 Is the furniture layout allowing for the most activities and functions possible?
 Which of the following small living room ideas can you implement to get the most out of your tiny digs?
 These are some of the questions you must ask yourself.
-Here are a few of our favorite ways we’ve seen small living rooms designed and elevated.
+Here are a few of our favorite small living room ideas.

 1. Multi-Purpose Your Furniture